Salmandabbakuti/vidverse-zora/README.md

 ## Roadmap

-- [ ] subscription based content/holders only content(premium content). how about like onlyfans but onlyHolders
+- [ ] Subscription based content/holders only content(premium content). how about like onlyfans but onlyHolders
 - [ ] Tag-based and full-text search, filtering, sorting videos
 - [ ] Add support for video comments and likes
 - [ ] Add support for video playlists and channels